How to make smart use of pie charts in PowerPoint presentations

 By default, think-cell pie charts are displayed clockwise according to the order in the datasheet.
 You can change this with an easily accessible mini toolbar.

-Always remember to include category labels, so that viewers know exactly what each slice represents, and percentage or value labels.
+Always remember to use category labels, so that viewers know exactly what each slice represents, and percentage or value labels.
 It is essential to take readability into account when adding labels to your pie charts.
 The placement, size, and legibility of the labels can make or break your pie charts.

 In almost all cases, direct labelling at each slice makes a chart easier to read than using a legend at the bottom or side of the chart.
 And, if you are adhering to the practice of not overdoing the number of slices, you should have enough space to add clear labels that don’t conflict with each other.